Skip to main content

 No, LTA is part of the exemptions not permitted under the new regime.
 Only the standard deduction of ₹50,000 is allowed.

-No, under the new regime, you’re not required to submit proofs for deductions, as most are not applicable.
+No, since most deductions are not applicable under the new regime, you’re not required to submit proofs for deductions.

 Yes, HRA is not exempt under the new regime.
-Rent paid will not reduce your taxable income in this regime.
+So, the rent you pay will not reduce your taxable income in this regime.

-Salaried individuals can switch every financial year, but non-salaried individuals can switch only once in a lifetime.
+Salaried individuals can switch between these regimes every financial year, but non-salaried individuals can switch only once in a lifetime.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.